What's the problem?

 What has been done so far?

 - EU countries have committed themselves to reducing the average share of early school leavers to less than 10% by 2020.
 The annual Education and Training Monitor provides data and analysis of early school leaving trends in the EU and in all the Member States.

 - EU education ministers adopted a Council Recommendation on policies to reduce early school leaving, which set out a framework for coherent, comprehensive, and evidence-based policies.
-They agreed to work together and exchange best-practices and knowledge on effective ways to address early school leaving;
+They agreed to collaborate to exchange best-practices and knowledge on effective ways to address early school leaving

-- Between 2011 and 2013 a working group on early school leaving looked at good practice examples in Europe and exchanged experiences in reducing early school leaving.
+- A working group on early school leaving looked at examples of good practices in Europe and exchanged experiences in reducing early school leaving.
 The final report outlines 12 key messages for policymakers and translates them into practical tools through a checklist of comprehensive policies and an annex with examples of best practices from several EU countries.

 - The Commission organised a conference on policies to reduce early school leaving.
 One year later, policy developments in eight EU countries were reviewed.

-- The Working Group on Schools Policy (2014-2015), created policy messages identifying key conditions for implementing a whole school approach to tackling early school leaving, as well as an online European Toolkit for Schools.
+- The Working Group on Schools Policy created a set of policy messages identifying key conditions for implementing a whole school approach to tackling early school leaving, as well as an online European Toolkit for Schools.

 - The Council has also adopted Conclusions on reducing early school leaving and promoting success in school.